On the intersection cohomology of the moduli of $\mathrm{SL}_n$-Higgs bundles on a curve: Support theorems for Hitchin fibrations

 For a smooth $A(\pi)$-group scheme $g_\pi: P(\pi) \to A(\pi)$ with geometrically connected fibers acting on $M_{r,L}(\pi)$, we say that the triple $(M_{r,L}(\pi), P(\pi), A(\pi))$ is a {weak abelian fibration} of relative dimension $e$, if \begin{enumerate} \item[(a)] every fiber of the map $g_\pi$ is pure of dimension $e$, and $M_{r,L}(\pi)$ has pure dimension \item[(b)] the action of $P(\pi)$ on $M_{n,L}(\pi)$ has \emph{affine} stabilizers, and \item[(c)] the Tate module $T_{\overline{\mathbb{Q}}_l}(P(\pi))$ associated with the group scheme $P(\pi)$ is polarizable. \end{enumerate} We refer to \cite[Section 2]{MS2} for more details about these conditions.

 In the following, we complete $h_\pi: M_{n,L}(\pi) \to A(\pi)$ into a weak abelian fibration by constructing the group scheme $P(\pi)$ following \cite[Section 4]{dC_SL} and \cite[Section 2.4]{MS}.

 Let $\CC \to A(\pi)$ be the universal spectral curve given by the restriction of the universal spectral curve on $\widetilde{A}'$.
-The relative degree 0 Picard variety\footnote{It parameterizes line bundles on the closed fibers whose restrictions to each irreducible components are of degree 0.} $\mathrm{Pic}^0(\CC/A(\pi))$ admits a map
+The relative degree 0 Picard scheme\footnote{It parameterizes line bundles on the closed fibers whose restrictions to each irreducible components are of degree 0.
+By \cite[Section 8]{Neron} $\mathrm{Pic}^0(\CC/A(\pi))$ an an algebraic space over $A(\pi)$; furthermore, as explained in the last paragraph of \cite[Page 715]{CL} it is indeed a scheme since it sits inside the (quasi-projectve) moduli space of semistable Higgs bundles on $C$.}$\mathrm{Pic}^0(\CC/A(\pi))$ admits a map

 between $A(\pi)$-group schemes as the composition (see the paragraph following \cite[Proposition 2.5]{MS}):